Yuki-KG/primeornot/README.md

 ```

 When the message appears, you can input a number and hit return key.
-Then you'll have the message either
+Then you'll get the message either

 ```bash
 XXX is a prime number.